Locks Heath: Sport and leisure

 Locks Heath has a Non-League football club Locks Heath F.C. who play at Locks Heath Recreation ground on Warsash Road since 1894.
 They are currently playing in the Hampshire Premier League.
+Locks Heath is also home to the Locks Heath Lions youth football club.

 Also in Locks Heath is a badminton club, bowls and tennis club.

 Locks Heath has one pub located within the Locks Heath Shopping Centre, called The Strawberry Tavern, previously known as The Lock Stock and Barrel.